Generalizable Error Modeling for Human Data Annotation: Evidence From an Industry-Scale Search Data Annotation Program: Discussion

 \subsection{Conclusion}

-In conclusion, our work demonstrates the potential for error detection models to enhance the efficiency and quality of large-scale data annotation processes.
-By directly modeling errors using a mix of task features, annotator features, and task-completion features, we are able to achieve moderate predictive performance on search relevance rating tasks.
-The models generalize well across applications and provide dramatic efficiency gains for relabeling and auditing.
-As ML systems are increasingly deployed across various industries, ensuring high-quality training data is imperative.
+Our findings demonstrate the potential of behavioral error detection models to enhance the efficiency and quality of large-scale data annotation processes.
+By directly modeling errors using a mix of task features, annotator features, session-context features, and task-completion features, we were able to achieve moderate predictive performance on a range of search relevance rating tasks.
+The models generalized well across applications and were shown to provide dramatic efficiency gains for relabeling and auditing.
+As ML and AI systems are increasingly deployed across various industries, ensuring high-quality training and evaluation data is imperative.
 Our work shows that data quality can be improved in a cost-effective manner using behaviorally informed predictive models.